 This course teaches students to think about such questions as: Must psychological research methods be adapted to a multicultural society?
 Which models try to explain the development of sciences in general and what does this mean for scientists?
 Do neuro-imaging techniques deliver snapshots of the mind?
 Will psychology as a science be replaced by neuroscience in the future.

-Semester: semester II b
+Semester: semester II b Format: lecture Hours per week: 2

-• The literature for this course will be available on Nestor
+· The literature for this course will be available on Nestor

 Test theory PSBE2-06